scionproto/scion/doc/protocols/stack.rst

 Introduction
 ------------

 SCION strongly emphasizes the separation between inter-domain routing and intra-domain forwarding.
-This allows it to easily reuse existing intra-domain network fabrics to provide connectivity among SCION infrastructure services, routers, and endpoints.
-To maximize compatibility with current network infrastructures and avoid requiring full inter-domain forwarding tables on internal routers, most implementations encapsulate the SCION header inside a standard UDP/IPv6 or UDP/IPv4 packet.
+This allows it to easily reuse existing intra-domain network fabrics to provide connectivity among SCION infrastructure services, routers, and end-hosts.
+To maximize compatibility with current network infrastructures, most implementations encapsulate the SCION header inside a standard UDP/IPv6 or UDP/IPv4 packet.
 In such cases, SCION packets are enclosed within the standard IP/UDP protocol stack:

 .. code-block:: text